ncgriffin/ticket-lifecycle/README.md

 <h1> osTicket: Ticket Lifecycle Examples </h1>

-<p>This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
-We will cover the ticket lifecycle from initiation to resolution and develop effective troubleshooting strategies for common issues.
-This project equips IT professionals, help desk agents, and support teams to handle challenges smoothly, ensuring a seamless support experience for end-users.</p>
+<p>This project provides a comprehensive tutorial on managing the lifecycle of support tickets using the osTicket system.
+It covers various scenarios such as password resets, system outages, and equipment requests for new hires.
+The project is designed to help IT professionals and support teams develop effective troubleshooting strategies, emphasizing systematic problem-solving, user-focused communication, flexibility, and thorough documentation to ensure a seamless support experience.</p>

 <h2>Prerequisites</h2>